 Canned & Jarred Goods

-- Broth - try to stock organic if possible - great for soups and for sipping after sicknesses
+• Broth —Try to stock organic if possible – great for soups and for sipping after sicknesses.
+You can make, then can or dehydrate your own broth, or even freeze it.

-- Fruit - pick a few of your favorite varieties, and make sure some of it is applesauce (another great one for sick times)
+• Fruit — Pick a few of your favorite varieties, and make sure some of it is applesauce (another great one for sick times or to add to a fruit puree to make fruit leathers).

-- Tomato - pureed, diced and sauce - helps make for quick meals if it's not the height of summer and you haven't frozen or canned your own.
+• Tomatoes — Pureed, diced, and sauce — help make quick meals if it’s not the height of summer and you haven’t frozen or canned your own.

 Heating Note: Did you know that you can heat most canned foods in a fondue pot?!
 It's a great item to keep stored in your kitchen gear for an alternative cooking source during power outages from the weather.
 Keep an eye out for them at garage sales and thrift stores!
 And make sure to stock up on fuel, too!